National Assembly of Venezuela: Structure and powers

 Under the current Bolivarian 1999 Constitution, the legislative branch of Government in Venezuela is represented by a unicameral National Assembly.
 The Assembly is currently made up of 277 seats.
 Officials are elected by "universal, direct, personal, and secret" vote on a national party-list proportional representation system.
 In addition, three deputies are returned on a state-by-state basis, and three seats are reserved for representatives of Venezuela's indigenous peoples.

 All deputies serve five-year terms and must appoint a replacement (suplente) to stand in for them during periods of incapacity or absence.
 Under the 1999 constitution deputies could be reelected on up to two terms (Art.
 192); under the 2009 Venezuelan constitutional referendum these term limits were removed.
 Deputies must be Venezuelan citizens by birth, or naturalized Venezuelans with a period of residency in excess of 15 years; older than 21 on the day of the election; and have lived in the state for which they seek election during the previous four years (Art.
 188).

 Beyond passing legislation (and being able to block any of the president's legislative initiatives), the National Assembly has a number of specific powers outlined in Article 187, including approving the budget, initiating impeachment proceedings against most government officials (including ministers and the Vice President, but not the President, who can only be removed through a recall referendum) and appointing the members of the electoral, judicial, and prosecutor's branches of government.
 Among others it also has the power to authorize foreign and domestic military action and to authorize the President to leave the national territory for more than 5 days.

 The Assembly is led by a President with 2 Vice Presidents, and together with a secretary and an assistant secretary, they form the Assembly Board of Directors (BoD-NAVEN), and when it is on recess twice a year, they lead a Standing Commission of the National Assembly together with 28 other MPs.

 Since 2010 the Assembly's 15 Permanent Committees, created by the 2010 Assembly Rules, are composed by MPs (ranging from the minimum of 7 to the maximum of 25) tackling legislation of various issues.
 The Committees' offices are housed in the José María Vargas Building in Caracas, few hundred yards from the Federal Legislative Palace, the former building is also where the offices of the Assembly leadership are located.

+Under Article 241 of the Constitution, if the Executive Vice President is removed from office three times within a single constitutional term through the approval of motions of censure, the President is authorized to dissolve the National Assembly.
+A decree of dissolution requires that elections for a new legislature be held within sixty days.
+The Assembly may not be dissolved during the final year of its constitutional term.